Verteego/vds-doc/installation.rst

     sudo pip install -U apache-libcloud

-- launch playbook by going to ansible directory and running :
+- Launch playbook:

 ::
     ansible-playbook -i VDS_ROOT/deployment/ansible/hosts --private-key=SSH_ROOT/google_compute_engine VDS_ROOT/deployment/ansible/setup_gc_instance.yml

-- Be patient...
-Installation can take several minutes depending on the capacity of the server you've chosen.
+- Be patient, the deployment of all files can take a while depending on the capacity of the server you've chosen.
-- Navigate to the newly created instance IP at port 33330.
-You can find it on on your Google Cloud Compute Engine console: http://VDS_INSTANCE_IP:33330
+- Navigate to the newly created instance IP (port 33330).
+You can find it on on your Google Cloud Compute Engine console: http://GC_INSTANCE_IP:33330

 **LOGIN**